 To access the Recovery College:

-Or if you are a Bexley GP, A health practitioner from Oxleas Foundation Trust or IAPT, or a social worker at the London Borough of Bexley please complete the Recovery College Referral Form
+If you are a Bexley GP, A health practitioner from Oxleas Foundation Trust or IAPT, or a social worker at the London Borough of Bexley please complete the Recovery College Referral Form

 Who are the courses run by?